Other recent blogs

 CAC = Total cost (marketing + sales)/Number of new customers

-2. Customer lifetime value (CLTV): According to HubSpot, “Customer lifetime value (CLV, or CLTV) is a metric that indicates the total revenue a business can reasonably expect from a single customer account throughout the business relationship.”
+2. Customer Lifetime Value (CLV): According to HubSpot, “Customer lifetime value (CLV, or CLTV) is a metric that indicates the total revenue a business can reasonably expect from a single customer account throughout the business relationship.”
 The CLV metric can help you streamline your marketing and sales efforts and build strategies to improve the revenue and profitability you generate from each customer.

 How it’s calculated: To calculate it, establish an average duration of a customer's lifetime (how long a customer uses a product before stopping) and average revenue per user.